314lipczuk/ODE_project_report/main.typ

 )

 = Introduction

-The mitogen-activated protein kinase/extracellular signal-regulated kinase (MAPK/ERK) pathway and its dynamics play a central role in determining cell fate in response to extracellular inputs.
+The mitogen-activated protein kinase/extracellular signal-regulated kinase (MAPK/ERK) pathway and its dynamics play a central role in determining cell fate in response to extracellular inputs. @Ryu_Chung_Dobrzyński_Fey_Blum_Lee_Peter_Kholodenko_Jeon_Pertz_2015
 Different cell fates are linked to dynamics of the final node in the cascade, `ERK` kinases in particular.
-To understand how different dynamc patterns of their behavior arise, a mechanistical model of this pathway was constructed using ordinary differential equations (ODEs).
+To understand how different dynamic patterns of their behavior arise, a mechanistic model of this pathway was constructed using ordinary differential equations (ODEs).
-Experimental data was obtained from a series of experiments including fibroblast cells transfected with optogenetic recetor tyrosine kinases (optoRTKs) constructs and an ERK-KTR reporter, that over the course of experiment were stimulated with different light patterns.
+Experimental data was obtained from a series of experiments including fibroblast cells transfected with optogenetic receptor tyrosine kinases (optoRTKs) constructs and an ERK-KTR reporter.
+The cells were stimulated with different light patterns over the course of the experiment.
-Model parameters were estimated from this data, and cross-validation techniques were employed to evaluate generalizability of fitted parameters.
+Model parameters were estimated from this data, and cross-validation techniques were employed to evaluate the generalizability of fitted parameters.
-Although individual experiments were fitted accurately, the resulting model failed to generalize across conditions, indicating need for further refinement.
+Although individual experiments were fitted accurately, the resulting model failed to generalize across conditions, indicating the need for further refinement.

 = Methods & Materials